dkaslovsky/textnote/README.md

 * Neovim
 * Nano

-textnote will work with all other editors but will not respect this congifuration parameter.
+textnote will work with all other editors but will not respect this configuration parameter.

 <br/>